Palm Desert Man Arrested for Alleged Grand Theft at Local Mall

 Story: At-Large Suspect in Salton Sea Beach Murder Arrested in Indio

-The specific items and exact dollar value of the merchandise, nor what stores reported thefts, was not disclosed by deputies.
+What stores reported thefts and what specific items were stolen was not disclosed by deputies.

 Salas was booked into the Riverside County jail in Indio, where he is being held in lieu of $10,000 bail.